suwebdev/wats3010-adv-markup/README.md

-wats1010-adv-markup
+WATS 3010: Advanced Markup Project
 ===================

-This is the source repository for the WATS1010 Introduction to Web Development Advanced Markup assignment.
+This is the source repository for the WATS3010 Introduction to Web Development Advanced Markup project.

 The purpose of this assignment is to practice additional markup techniques, including presentation of tabular data in an accessible format, and the